-- Israel's Annual Report on Form 18-K for the fiscal year ended December 31, 2009, file number 002-94917. - all amendments to Israel's Annual Report on Form 18-K for the year ended December 31, 2009 filed prior to the date of this prospectus.
+• Israel's Annual Report on Form 18-K for the year ended December 31, 2011, file number 002-94917, as amended through the date of this prospectus.

 Israel also incorporates by reference all future annual reports and amendments to annual reports until it sells all of the bonds covered by this prospectus.
 Each time Israel files a document with the SEC that is incorporated by reference, the information in that document automatically updates the information contained in previously filed documents.